Loyalty is Dying – How Can We Get It Back?

 Think about it.
 As a marketing agency, my relationship isn’t with the CEO of the business – it’s with a marketing executive inside the brand.
 As a new employee at a company, your relationship also isn’t with the CEO, it’s with your manager.
 But if your manager is leaving every year, how will you develop a sense of loyalty to your employer?

 And so, who is to blame here?
 Is it the executives for wanting to leave?
-They seem to be leaving either to continue their education, stay home and have children, go to another company (potentially paying better), or to start their own businesses.
+They seem to be leaving either to continue their education, stay home and have children, go to another company (potentially paying better), or getting the top paying jobs without a degree.
 Knowing this, what can employers do to create more flexible environments that make people WANT to stay and WANT to grow?
 How can companies create environments that encourage their executives to start a family, go back to school, get paid properly, and grow within their position?
 I say – it can be done.
 Employers need to be flexible, they need to listen, and they need to focus on employee retention.
 If your employees leave – so do your brand partners.
 And a world with no loyalty?
 That doesn’t seem to help anyone….